Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 _**Prerequisite:** Level 5+ Warlock, [Pact of the Blade](#pact-of-the-blade)_

-Once per turn when you hit a creature with your pact weapon, you can expend a Pact Magic spell slot to deal an extra 1d8 :dmg-force: Force damage to the target, plus another 1d8 per level of the spell slot, and you can give the target the Prone condition if it is Huge or smaller.
+Once per turn when you hit a creature with your Pact Weapon, you can expend a Pact Magic spell slot to deal an extra **1d8 :dmg-force: Force**{ .dmg-force } damage to the target, plus another 1d8 per level of the spell slot, and you can give the target the Prone condition if it is Huge or smaller.

 ---